 The above definition does not cover all the aspects of acute onset of pre-existing conditions.
 Insurance buyers are under the misconception that any sudden manifestation of symptoms is covered under acute onset of pre-existing conditions coverage.
 That may certainly not be the case.
 Let us take an example, if a medical condition like cancer has existed in a person for some time before the insurance policy was bought, and was diagnosed at the time the person had a medical incident, he or she may not qualify for acute onset of pre-existing condition coverage.

 Certain scenarios might further help understand the terms of this coverage.
 Let's take the example of Mr. Smith.
 He suffers from a heart ailment and had a heart attack in the past.
-The doctor has advised him to manage his conditions by taking regular medications, exercising daily and not participate in any stressful activities that can worsen his condition.
+The doctor has advised him to manage his conditions by exercising daily and not participate in any stressful activities that can worsen his condition.
 Let's assume he has a sudden heart attack.
 He may not be covered under acute onset of pre-existing conditions if he finds himself in the following scenarios:

 - Scenario 1: He goes for adventurous sports activities like bungee jumping.
 If he is rushed to the hospital complaining of heart-related issues during or after the activity, he may not be covered under acute onset of pre-existing conditions coverage because he violated certain conditions and precautions associated with heart ailments.

 - Scenario 2: Mr. Smith misses his medication, or takes half of the recommended dosage, or does not take regular dosage, he may not covered under acute onset of pre-existing conditions because he failed to follow the recommendations prescribed by his physician.

 - Scenario 3: If Mr. Smith does not follow recommended exercise regimen, general health and diet guidelines.